Brayyy/config-wrangler-js/README.md

 Variables are overridden if they are redefined during that order.
 Meaning that if variable "port" is defined in Etcd, it can be overridden by ENV, and both Etcd and ENV can be overridden by command line argument.
 The key format is standardized, as to further reduce guesswork.
 Etcd keys are pretended by namespace, and are "lower-kebab-case".
 Environment variables are are prepended by namespace, and are "UPPER_SNAKE_CASE".
 Command line arguments are "lower-kebab-case", starting with "--".
 The Config-EEC module returns all keys as "camelCase", normalizing how config appears in code.

 ## Example
-Hypothetical web project is configured as so in Python or PHP:
 ```javascript
 var configEEC = require('config-eec');